 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-needbased scholarship or grant aid" on the last page of the definitions section.)

+Indicate the academic year for which data are reported for items H1,

 H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awardin g institutional aid?
+Which needs-analysis methodology does your institution use in awardin Federal methodology (FM) g institutional aid?

-Federal methodology (FM) 1

-Institutional methodology (IM)
+Institutional methodology (IM) †

 Both FM and IM

 Need-based \$ (Include non-need-based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

 Scholarships/Grants

 Federal

 State (i.e., all states, not only the state in which your institution is located)

-Institutional: Endowed scholarships, annual gifts and tuition funded

-grants, awarded by the college, excluding athletic aid and tuition

-waivers (which are reported below).
+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-Scholarships/grants from external sources (e.g., Kiwanis, National

-Merit) not awarded by the college
+Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

 Total Scholarships/Grants \$0 \$0

 Self-Help

 Student loans from all sources (excluding parent loans)

 Federal Work-Study

-State and other (e.g., institutional) work-study/employment (Note:

-Excludes Federal Work-Study captured above.)
+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

 Total Self-Help \$0 \$0

-Other
+Other 1.

 Parent Loans

-Tuition Waivers

-Reporting is optional.
+Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
+Do

-Do not report tuition waivers elsewhere.
+not report tuition waivers elsewhere.

 Athletic Awards

-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
 Fresh.)
-Less Than Full-time Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2012 cohort) H2 b) Number of students in line a who applied for need-based financial aid
+Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2013 cohort) H2 b) Number of students in line a who applied for need-based financial aid